 Children staying for Lunch Bunch have a short quiet time before going out to play.
 A resting mat or childsize sleeping bag is required for each child.
-Please make sure that mats have a cover - a large pillowcase works well.
+Please make sure that mats have some kind of cover - a large pillowcase works well.
 Mats will be sent home each week to be washed.